bhuisgen/docker-zabbix-coreos/README.md

 The host metadata value is the value shared by all your cluster nodes.
 Each node must shared the same value.

-To disable auto-registration, don't create the action.
+If you don't want to use the auto-registration, you must add each node in the frontend.

 ### Run the container